Profitus Review Summary

 When investing in P2P loans or any other crowdfunding projects, you should be aware of the risks connected to your investment.

-When investing on any platform, you always risk losing some if not all of your money.
+When investing on any platform, you risk losing some, if not all, of your money.
 The probability of this situation occurring highly depends on several factors.
 One of these factors is the loan type that you choose to fund.

 While many platforms like Mintos, PeerBerry or Robocash offer investment opportunities in unsecured personal loans, Profitus offers mortgage-backed investments, which means that a first-rank mortgage secures 100% of the loans.